FAQ Oral Health

 Does using a medium bristled brush or brushing harder mmake my teeth cleaner?

-A: NO. Brushing harder or using a medium bristled brush can actually cause more damage to your teeth.
-It causes enamel wear and trauma to your gums leading to irreversible damage!
+A: NO. Brushing harder or using a medium bristled brush can damage enamel and irritate gums, causing irreversible harm.

 Do I really have to floss?